ChronicallySerious/ChronicallySerious/README.md

 I am in my final year of B.Tech in CSE at IIT Roorkee, India.

-I like to make video games and the technology that runs them in my free time.
+I like to make video games and the technologies that run them, in my free time.

 ---